 If you’ve been reading my posts for a while, you’ll know that I encourage readers to be very careful about their use of antibiotics.
 The reason is that antibiotics (particularly the broad-spectrum kind) can do some terrible damage to your immune system, and it can take years for your body’s defenses to recover.
 There is evidence that antibiotics disrupt your gut flora, and can lead to gut imbalances such as Candida.

-If your doctor prescribes antibiotics for a minor illness, make sure that they are really needed.
+If your doctor prescribes antibiotics for a minor illness, make sure to ask if those antibiotics are really needed.
 A few years ago the CDC estimated that one third of all antibiotics prescriptions are unnecessary.
+This is also true for children.
 Often some rest and time will work just as well.

-Sometimes those antibiotics are just unavoidable, for example for serious bacterial infections or after major surgery.
+Sometimes antibiotics are just unavoidable, for example when dealing with serious bacterial infections or after major surgery.
 If that’s the case, you would be right to worry that they will destroy all the beneficial bacteria in your gut.
-This will likely weaken your immune system, leave you vulnerable to a Candida overgrowth, and probably cause some digestive problems too.
+This will weaken your immune system, possibly cause a Candida overgrowth, and likely cause some digestive problems too.